Mike Neighbors Returning To Arkansas

 Neighbors is expected to bring his mentoring capabilities in his return to the struggling SEC school, where he was formerly an assistant coach.
 The Lady Razorbacks went 13-17 and finished the year at the bottom of the SEC.

-After a disappointing year, which saw the team catapulted into the spotlight over kneeling during the national anthem instead of their game play, Arkansas fans hope that Neighbors can build a powerhouse to compete in the SEC.
+After a disappointing year, which saw the team catapulted into the spotlight over kneeling during the national anthem instead of their gameplay, Arkansas fans hope that Neighbors can build a powerhouse to compete in the SEC.

 “It was vitally important to our search committee and to me that we attract someone who is entrenched in the women’s game and someone who has demonstrated the ability to connect with our young women on and off the court,” University of Arkansas Vice Chancellor and Director of Athletics Jeff Long said in a statement confirming the Mike Neighbors hiring.